chillaah/game-of-life/README.md

 # game-of-life
-creation of the lgame of life by legendary mathematician John Conway who passed away due to COVID
+creation of the game of life by legendary mathematician John Conway who passed away due to COVID